ManuelePasini/slides-markdown/slides/digital_twins.md

 ::::

-## LSM Tree - Merging
+## LSM Tree - Merging and Compaction

 - Two main paradigms:
-  - <b>Stack-based</b>: components are organized as a stack, where the most recent components are higher in the stack.
+  - <b>Size-tiered</b>: newer and smaller SSTables are successively merged into older and larger SSTables
     - better write performance
     - good read performance.
-  - <b>Leveled</b>: use fixed-size components, with newer components on higher levels; lower levels have more components per level.
+  - <b>Leveled</b>: use fixed-size components, the key range is split up into smaller SSTables and older data is moved into separate “levels,” which allows the compaction to proceed more incrementally and use less disk space
     - most popular;
     - very good read performance;
     - higher write amplification.